Industry News

 The master plan also proposes to alter the land use zoning and plot ratios in areas earmarked for development to allow developers to build office blocks in high-end estates such as Runda and Karen.

-It also proposes to demolish old estates in Eastlands to create way for construction of highrise buildings that can accommodate more people.
+It also proposes to demolish old estates in Eastlands to create a way for the construction of highrise buildings that can accommodate more people.

 “If Nairobi County needs to accommodate more than 5 million people, the existing regulation in Development Ordinance must be revised to change land use to convert some of the non-residential land to residential use and change plot ratio to higher value to promote higher population density,” says the report.